feihong/tulip-talk/slides.md

 It's clear that Tulip's callback-based API is more robust than Twisted's.
 This is probably intentional on Guido's part.
 He doesn't want you to use callbacks.

-Tbd: Add a note about error callback readability.

 Fetching a web page in Twisted w/ inline callbacks
 --------------------------------------------------
 <div code="examples/4-twisted-download-inline-callbacks.py"></div>